apache/druid/docs/api-reference/sql-ingestion-api.md

 The example specifies two query context parameters:

 - `maxNumTasks=3`: Limits the maximum number of parallel tasks to 3.
-- `finalizeAggregations=false`: Prevents Druid from performing final data aggregation during loading.
+- `finalizeAggregations=false`: Ensures Druid saving intermediate data aggregation during loading.
 It's useful if you want to work with intermediate data states or control aggregation later.
 For more information, see [Rollup](../multi-stage-query/concepts.md#rollup).

 <Tabs>